razzacktiger/Quranalysis/README.md

-# Quranalysis - AI Quran Coach
+# Quranalysis - Your Quran Fast-tracked Quran Analytics

 Your AI-powered Quran memorization and practice companion.